Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 Add or modify post event times.

-The datetimes provided must not contain milliseconds otherwise a `BAD_TIME` API error is returned.
+The datetimes provided must not contain milliseconds otherwise you're in for a `BAD_TIME` API error.

 Specify only `event_start` to change only the starting date.
 The same cannot be done for `event_end`, a 500 HTTP error will occur.

-If both `event_start` and `event_end` are specified then the `event_start` must be before `event_end` otherwise a `MIN_EVENT_TIME` API error is returned.
+If both `event_start` and `event_end` are specified then the `event_start` must be before `event_end` in time, otherwise a `MIN_EVENT_TIME` API error is returned.
-It's possible however to make a second request specifying only `event_start` to modify the start date so that `event_start` is after `event_end`.
+It is possible however to make a second request specifying only `event_start` to modify the start date so that `event_start` is after `event_end`.
 If this happens then the time difference can be longer than 7 days.

 The endpoint returns a JSON object containing the Unix timestamps of the start and end times of the event.
-It's a bit odd that the Unix timestamps are in milliseconds given that the the endpoint does not accept date time strings with millisecond information.
-Also, the `event_start` and `event_end` fields of submission object are in seconds.
+It's rather odd that the Unix timestamps are in milliseconds given that the the endpoint does not accept date time strings with millisecond information.
+Also, recall that the `event_start` and `event_end` fields of submission object are in seconds.
 Perhaps it's a good idea to ignore the output of this endpoint.

 Returned object example::